 As in any university course much of your learning in this course will take place outside of class time.
 Each week you have 3 hours of lectures.
 Therefore, you should plan to spend 3-6 hours each week in out-of-class learning.
-This learning consists mostly of making sure, you understand the concepts and steps that were used in class to solve problems and then solving problems from the practice problems that I assigned to you from the textbook problems on your own.
+This learning consists mostly of making sure, you understand the concepts and steps that were used in class to solve problems and then solving problems from the practice problems that I prepared to you and the assigned textbook problems on your own.